 Many environmental science students enter the program knowing the aspect of the environment they wish to pursue while others discover their primary interests after being exposed to the different disciplines that contribute to the major, the Bachelor of Science (B.S.) in Environmental Sciences.
 Many students choose biology, geology, or natural resource management as a minor.

-The program’s faculty, one of its greatest strengths, represent the disciplines of Biology, Chemistry, Geosciences and Natural Resource Management.
-The impact that the environment has on humans is represented by the discipline of environmental health while the important social components of Environmental Science are represented by the disciplines of Philosophy and Religion as well as Political Science and Public Affairs.
+The program’s faculty, one of its greatest strengths.
+The natural sciences are represented by the disciplines of Biology, Chemistry, Geosciences, and Natural Resource Management.
+The impact that the environment has on humans is represented by the discipline of Environmental Health while the important social components of Environmental Science are represented by the disciplines of Philosophy and Religion as well as Political Science and Public Affairs.
 In addition to each being an experienced researcher and expert in his or her field, the Environmental Science Program faculty are committed to environmental concerns.
 Click on a name and get to know our team.